 2. Whitening Toothpaste

 Whitening toothpaste is actually a mildly abrasive cleaner.
 This method can be used on light to semi-deep scratches.
-Before you apply your toothpaste, you will need to ensure your stainless steel surface is clean and ready to go.
+Before you apply your toothpaste, ensure your stainless steel surface is clean and ready to go.

 Apply the toothpaste to the scratched area and rub it in with your finger or a toothbrush.
 You’ll want to go with the grain when rubbing in the toothpaste.
 When you’re done, take a damp cloth and remove the toothpaste from the surface.
-Repeat this process until the scratches are no longer there.
+Repeat this process until the scratches are gone.
 Apply some stainless steel polish or olive oil after cleaning to get a shine.

 3. Baking Soda Paste

-Baking soda is a common household item that may be able to help you with stainless steel cleaning.
-Baking soda is also slightly abrasive, so be careful with this cleaner.
-Since baking soda comes in a powder, you’ll want to mix it with some water before you apply it.
+Baking soda is a common household item that may help you clean stainless steel.
+Baking soda is also slightly abrasive, so use this cleaner with care.
+Since baking soda comes in powder form, you’ll want to mix it with water before applying.

-Once you’ve mixed them together you can apply some of the paste to your stainless steel.
+Once you’ve mixed them together, you can apply some of the paste to your stainless steel.
 Use a damp cloth to scrub in the direction of the grain.
-Once the scratch has gone away, wipe off the rest of the paste with a damp towel.
+Once the scratch has gone away, wipe off the remaining paste with a damp towel.

 4. Stainless Steel Repair Kit